Video-Nomad/gs-curvetools-docs/docs/source/layer-collections.rst

 Importing Into a New Collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-By default, imported curves (using Options⇨Import Curves) will now go to a new collection called "Imported Curves".
+By default, imported curves (using :ref:`Options<options>` ⇨ **Import Curves**) will now go to a new collection called "Imported Curves".

 .. image:: images/layer_collections/options_menu.png
   :align: right
   :width: 250px

-This behavior can be changed in the options by unchecking the "Import Into a New Collection" checkbox.
+This behavior can be changed in the :ref:`Options<options>` by unchecking the "Import Into a New Collection" checkbox.

 |